 - Where do the recommended actions come from?

-- What additional data do you provide for hurricanes in the United States?
+- What additional data do you provide for hurricanes in the United States and Mexico?

 Public Alerts Partner FAQs

 - How does Google work with government agencies like the US National Weather Service?